KNY00/lib-bethesda-strings/README.md

 ```
 It's important to know that that object exists somewhere into the code, because it will be used as an argument for the filter function.

 ## stringArray
-The function that will be used to modify any dialog in the file, will accept ony one argument a Uint8array.
+The function that will be used to modify any dialog in the file, will accept as argument a Uint8array.
-From a filtered object, that function will only modify the key *stringArray* key of that object.
+From a filtered  StringDataObject, the function will only modify the key *stringArray* of that object.
+stringArray in `ilstrings` and `dlstrings` files, holds a 4-bytes sequence at the beginning that will contain the full length of the string that follows it.
+That's not the case for `strings` files.
+Every stringArray will have a null terminator at the end.

 ## Filter and modification function
 To modify the *Uint8Array* that you have passed to the constructor, you're gonna have to set up two functions.